DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Methodology

 To construct OOD prototypes, we first need to collect diverse OOD patterns.
 We maintain a cache for each ID class, which is initially empty.
 Given an input $\textbf{x}$, we feed it into detector and get an OOD score.
 If the score of $\textbf{x}$ is lower, it is more likely to be an OOD sample.
 Therefore, if the score of $\textbf{x}$ is lower than a predefined threshold, $\textbf{x}$ is regarded as a potential OOD sample and its feature is stored in the cache associated with the predicted ID class.

 To maintain efficiency, each cache is assigned a fixed capacity and updated using a first-in-first-out (FIFO) strategy.
 When the cache is not full, the visual feature $\mathbf{v}$ of an OOD candidate is directly stored in the cache of its predicted class.
 If the cache is full, the oldest entry is removed before adding the new one.
 Based on temporal locality, recent samples are more likely to be correlated with the current test sample.
 Therefore, the FIFO strategy helps retain samples most relevant to the current testing environment while discarding outdated ones, enhancing cache efficiency.
+More details about the impact of cache update strategy are provided in Section~\ref{Update_Strategies}.